-Under the terms of his employment agreement, Mr. Cullimore will be eligible for certain severance benefits in the event his employment is terminated by us without "cause" or by him with "good reason" on or before September 3, 2016.
+Under the terms of his retention agreement, Mr. Cullimore will be eligible for certain severance benefits in the event his employment is terminated by us without "cause" or by him with "good reason."
 If the employment of Mr. Cullimore is terminated by us without cause or by him with good reason, he is eligible to receive (subject to any applicable legal requirements):

-- An amount equal to his Total Target Cash Compensation (base salary plus EXCEL target award) for the year his termination notice is given multiplied by 1; - Mr. Cullimore's annual incentive will be governed by the terms of the EXCEL Plan and applicable Administrative Guide or Award Notice; and - Continued vesting of his equity grants in accordance with the terms of such awards without regard to any continued employment condition.
+- An amount equal to his Total Target Cash Compensation (base salary plus EXCEL target award) for the year his termination notice is given; - Mr. Cullimore's annual incentive will be governed by the terms of the EXCEL Plan and applicable Administrative Guide or Award Notice; and - Continued vesting of his equity grants in accordance with the terms of such awards without regard to any continued employment condition.